 Best For: Pet odors, fresh spills, or a quick refresh before a deeper clean.

-Essential Tools for a Homemade Cleaning Solution for Upholstery
+Essential Tools for This Upholstery Cleaner

-- Vacuum with Upholstery Attachment: Clears away loose debris first.
+- Vacuum with upholstery attachment: clears away loose debris first.

-- White Towels: For blotting and checking if colors bleed.
+- White towels: for blotting and checking if colors bleed.

 Spot Test: A Must-Do Step

-- Choose a Hidden Spot: Think under cushions or behind the frame.
+- Choose a hidden spot: think under cushions or behind the frame.

-- Apply Solution: Dampen a white microfiber cloth with the solution and dab gently.
+- Apply solution: dampen a white microfiber cloth with the solution and dab gently.

 Step 1: Pre-Clean